2. Cheese

 Dairy is neither kind, sustainable, nor necessary.
 So how do we start moving beyond it?

 Butter and cheese can be replaced by anything with some fat in it.
 Avocado is a common go-to for replacing them in sandwiches, burgers and salads.
 Depending on the dish you are preparing, there are numerous other options, such as various nut spreads, plant oils, tahini and countless variations of the amazingly versatile hummus.
 There are also plant-based versions of most dairy products that are getting better and more varied all the time, such as soft cashew cheeses, hard cheeses, cheddar-style slices, and even blue cheeses.
 Try asking for vegan mozzarella on your next pizza, and you probably won't notice much of a change at all.
-The most common comment my friends and family make if they try my pizza with vegan cheese is, "If you hadn't told me, I wouldn't have noticed".
 Milk is perhaps the queen of plant-based options.
-There are so many types to choose from it is hard to keep up.
+There are so many types to choose from, it is hard to keep up.
 Oat, hemp, almond, cashew, soy, rice, coconut and various blends of them are all popular, and they come in many styles such as light, creamy and specialised barista versions.
 You would have to be pretty determined not to find a plant-based milk that you like.
-Soy milk is probably the most complete nutritionally, oat milk is generally people’s favourite taste and texture for drinks, and almond milk is very popular too if you like a slightly nutty taste.
+Soy milk is probably the most nutritionally complete; oat milk is generally the people’s favourite for taste and texture; and almond milk is very popular too if you like a slightly nutty taste.
 Some people also like the richness of coconut milk, which can work well in sweet drinks and smoothies.
-For yoghurt and ice cream, here as well, there are a vast number of alternatives, with coconut being very common, but try a few and figure out which ones are to your tastes.
+For yoghurt and ice cream, there are also a vast number of alternatives, with coconut being very common, but try a few and figure out which ones are to your taste.

 Are these alternatives all the same as the dairy products you've acquired a taste for?
 With a few exceptions, the answer is usually no. They are made from different things, so you may need to acquire a taste for them, just as you once did with dairy products.
 It's worth doing so for all the ethical reasons already outlined, and it is a positive change you can make at a very low cost to yourself.